 A: Never stop learning or questioning; there is always something new to learn in this field.

 Q: What do you find most exciting about the current state of craft beer?

 A: The diversity of beer available from your local brewery has never been better, and I admire the creative spirit and collaborative effort that is constantly driving new ideas within the industry.

-A: Saisons / Farmhouse Ales are my favorite style, so our French Saison is my current choice, but I drink more of our Cruiser Kölsch since it’s available year-round.
-When I’m out I mostly drink hoppy pale ales from Cigar City, Tampa Bay Brewing Co. or Green Bench.
+A: Saisons/Farmhouse Ales are my favorite style, so our French Saison is my current choice, but I drink more of our Cruiser Kölsch since it’s available year-round.

 Thanks for chatting, Bob!